Monstera adansonii

 -

 The Swiss Cheese Plant is a tender, evergreen, herbaceous perennial climber that hails from the tropical rainforests of Mexico, Central America, and South America.
 In its native habitat, it uses aerial roots to attach itself to a large tree so it can climb upwards to have access to more sunlight.
-It is a popular houseplant and has large, medium to dark green, heart-shaped leaves that have unique oval holes.
-The holes in the leaves help sunlight to filter down the plant.
+It is a popular houseplant with large, medium to dark green, heart-shaped leaves and unique oval holes.
+The holes in the leaves help sunlight to filter down to the plant.
 Using a trellis or moss pole, an Indoors plant can reach up to 3 to 8 feet tall and 1 to 3 feet wide.
 It can grow 10 to 13 feet when grown outdoors.

-This plant thrives in bright, indirect sunlight, warm, and humid conditions.
+This plant prefers bright, indirect sunlight and warm, humid conditions.
 Direct sun can cause scorched leaves.
-Moist, well-drained soil with a slightly acidic pH is preferable.
-Avoid cold drafts as well as temperature drops below 50 degrees Fahrenheit.
-The plant loves high humidity, and it may be wise to consider misting the leaves regularly or use a humidifier.
-It is hardy in USDA zones 10 to 12.
-Besure to provide a stake, trellis, or moss pole in the middle of a container to give the plant a structure to climb upon.
+Moist, well-drained soil with a slightly acidic pH is recommended.
+Avoid cold drafts and temperature drops below 50 degrees Fahrenheit.
+The plant prefers high humidity; consider using a humidifier or placing the container on a tray of wet pebbles.
+It is hardy in USDA Zones 10 to 12.
+Be sure to provide a stake, trellis, or moss pole in the center of the container to give the plant a structure to climb upon.

-The Swiss Cheese Plant is member of the Arum or Araceae family that also includes Calla Lily and Elephant Ear.
+The Swiss Cheese Plant is a member of the Arum or Araceae family, which also includes Calla Lily and Elephant Ear.
 Don't be confused by another plant that is sometimes called the "Swiss Cheese Plant," known as Monstera deliciosa.
 It is a larger plant and has bigger leaves than Monstera adansonii.
 Monstera adansonii is a smaller plant and has fast growth rate.

 Quick ID Hints: